Galway: History

 The walled city in 1651 (North is to the left).
 The River Corrib is in the foreground, crossed by what is now "O'Briens Bridge", leading to Mainguard Street.

 Built on the site of an earlier settlement, Dún Gaillimhe ("Fort at the Mouth (bottom) of the Gaillimh") was completed in 1124, by the King of Connacht and High King of Ireland Tairrdelbach Ua Conchobair (1088–1156).
 The castle served as a naval base from which his fleet operated.
 A new settlement grew around it.
 During the Norman invasion of Connacht in the 1230s, Dún Gaillimhe was captured by Richard Mor de Burgh, who had led the invasion.
 As the de Burghs eventually became Gaelicised, the merchants of the town, the Tribes of Galway, pushed for greater control over the walled city.

 This led to their gaining complete control over the city and to the granting of mayoral status by the English crown in December 1484.
 Galway endured difficult relations with its Irish neighbours.
 A notice over the west gate of the city, completed in 1562 by Mayor Thomas Óge Martyn, stated "From the Ferocious O'Flahertys may God protect us".
-A by-law forbade the native Irish (as opposed to Galway's Hiberno-Norman citizens) unrestricted access into Galway, saying "neither O' nor Mac shall strutte nor swagger through the streets of Galway" without permission.
+A by-law forbade the native Irish (as opposed to Galway's Hiberno-Norman citizens) unrestricted access into Galway, saying "That neither O, ne Mac, shoulde strutte ne swagger, throughe the streetes of Gallway" without permission.